Villagerjj/OpenTerraGB/README.md

 #### When will a public ROM be released?

-A ROM will be released when the game is stable, or when 3 main features are completed:
+A ROM will be released when the game is stable, or when 4 main features are completed:

 - Chunks ✅
-- Trees
+- Trees ✅
+- Cavess ✅
 - UI and Inventory
 ## Credits